redhat-et/performance-benchmarking/submariner-ec2-custom-no-active-ha/README.md

-# Kubernetes/Submariner Custom Image Performance Testing Active/Active Gateway
+# Kubernetes/Submariner Custom Image Performance Testing Single Gateway (Current Upstream)
-- **Note:** The active/active build is currently throwing an error thus the active/active deployment is commented out.
-Simply uncomment where it says in the playbooks to run active/active gateways once the issue is resolved, active/active will be the default for the playbooks in this directory once stable in this deployment.
 - TLDR; specify the custom images repo and the custom subctl binary build in `vars.yml`
-- Until a bug is sorted it is running in non-active/active mode.
 - A daemonset for Cluster-1 worker nodes is provisioned for polling of the exported netserver StatefulSettefulset running in Cluster-2 and exported via Submariner in Globalnet.
 This is all automated.
 - The topology and performance traffic flow is depicted in the following diagram: